Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-[dpkg](https://en.wikipedia.org/wiki/Dpkg), pick a single compile-time configuration and try to guide the end-users through a restricted number of runtime configuration knobs while leaving advanced system administrators able to use each "package"'s full configuration language.
+[dpkg](https://en.wikipedia.org/wiki/Dpkg), pick a single compile-time configuration and try to guide the end-users through a restricted number of runtime configuration knobs while leaving advanced system administrators able to use each "package"’s full configuration language.
 But administrators who manage large installations with many machines still have to use tools on top of that to actually deal with configuration, all the while being susceptible to discrepancies